 - You get a fixed interest of 2.5% annually which is not provided in the Gold ETF.

 Step-by-Step Process to Invest in Gold ETF

 Step 1 – You need to open a Demat account to invest in Gold ETF.
 If you already have a Demat account then proceed to step 2.
-You can check the detailed comparison between Upstox vs Groww to open a demat account with low brokerage charges.
+You can check the detailed comparison between Upstox vs Groww to open a demat account with low brokerage charges for intraday trading.

 Step 2 – Login into your Demat account